brillout/wildcard-api/docs/readme.template.md

 ### `baseUrl`

-By default, the pathname of any HTTP request that Wildcard makes starts with `/_willdcard_api/`.
+By default, the pathname of any HTTP request that Telefunc makes starts with `/_willdcard_api/`.
 You can change this base URL by using the `baseUrl` option.

 ~~~js